The Power of Voices: Virtual Patient Panel to Highlight Experiences in Healthcare

-In 2017, we launched What’s the Fix? (#WTFix) because we believe that patient stories have the power to change health care.
-During the past few years, we’ve focused on highlighting people’s stories to give the health care industry – payers, providers, government and others – the opportunity to learn from them and infuse that knowledge into their own work.
-Next week, on Aug, 11, we’ll offer up that chance again by hosting a virtual patient panel to tell it like it is on a variety of health care-related topics.
+In 2017, we launched What’s the Fix? (#WTFix) because we believe that patient stories have the power to change healthcare.
+During the past few years, we’ve focused on highlighting people’s experiences in healthcare – payers, providers, government and others – the opportunity to learn from them and infuse that knowledge into their own work.
+Next week, on Aug, 11, we’ll offer up that chance again by hosting a virtual patient panel to tell it like it is on a variety of healthcare-related topics.

-We invite you to join us on Tuesday, August 11, as we host be a diverse group of patients to have a frank conversation about their experiences with health care – both past and current – with the goal of helping a wide variety of stakeholders understand the patient experience better and work toward making whatever improvements they can.
+We invite you to join us on Tuesday, August 11, as we host be a diverse group of patients to have a frank conversation about their experiences in healthcare – both past and current – with the goal of helping a wide variety of stakeholders understand the patient experience better and work toward making whatever improvements they can.
 The event is free and open to all.
 To learn more and register, please click here.